Français Tirailleur: Background

 utterances in Français Tirailleur are found in Dupratz (1864).
-Maurice Delafosse wrote about Français Tirailleur in 1904, describing it as a French equivalent to the more well-known English pidgins of the area.
+Maurice Delafosse wrote about Français Tirailleur in 1904, describing it as a French equivalent of the better-known English pidgins in the area.

 The most cited source on the language variety is an anonymous manual, Le français tel que le parlent nos tirailleurs Sénégalais.
 The manual was printed in 1916 and was intended to facilitate the communication between French officers and the African soldiers in the French Army.

-The manual is prescriptive, informing white officers how they should best formulate orders for optimal effect.
-The authors comments that suggest that the material is based on at least some actual experience with West African soldiers.
+The manual is prescriptive, instructing white officers on how best to formulate orders for optimal effect.
+The authors' comments suggest that the material is based on at least some actual experience with West African soldiers.
 There are also references to the structure of the Bambara language.
 That, together with the prescriptive nature of the work, suggests that the anonymous manual is the product of a conscious effort rather than natural utterances.

 Chris Corne also wrote about this pidgin in his 1999 book on French contact languages.